tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 **Quick Tip:**

 Automation plays a huge role on helping you stay on track with your investments.
-Remember to make your recurring investments part of your regular “monthly expenses” by paying yourself first..
+Remember to make your recurring investments part of your regular *“monthly expenses”* by paying yourself first.

 You can set up a DCA plan directly from your investing app.

 One of the best investing apps that helps you DCA is [**Betterment**](betterment.com/friend-referral-offer?referral_key=bWFyaWFjYW5kZWxhcmlhY29yZG9iYQ==).

-### **How to Use an Effective Tax Strategy?**
+### **How to Use an Effective Tax Strategy?**<br>

-**<br>

-**Investing can make you rich, but don't forget about taxes.
+Investing can make you rich, but don't forget about taxes.
 They can really affect how much money you make from your investments.

 Here's what you need to know: